jwkelso/AspectRatioImageView/README.md

 Common solutions to this include setting the height and width to explicit values or setting a minimum height or width on the ImageView.
 Unfortunately, sometimes the images that are loaded from the network may be much larger than the size of the target view.
 In this case, the image must be resized to the bounds of the ImageView.
 This is simple when either the height or width of the ImageView is known.

 If the constraint is MATCH_PARENT, however, the only way we can know the missing value of the image is to attach an OnGlobalLayoutListener or OnLayoutChangeListener and update the height after the first layout.
-Since the values are only known after the layout occurs, jank can still occur because of updating cthe layout.
+Since the values are only known after the layout occurs, jank can still occur because of updating the layout.

 The AspectRatioImageView eliminates the jank.
 It requires that the desired aspect ratio or the height and width of the original image to be set before measurement occurs.
 It will calculate an aspect ratio and update the measured dimension of the view to match what it will be when the image load is complete.